openPMD/openPMD-standard/STANDARD.md

       this can be done be storing this data within a path that *is not* of the form given by `basePath` (e.g. `/extra_data`).
 In this way, the openPMD parsing tools will not parse this additional data.

+The following attribute is *optional* in each each file's *root* group (path `/`) and indicates if a file also follows an openPMD extension (see: *Domain-Specific Extensions*) on top of the base standard.
+It is *required* to set them if one wants to declare an openPMD extension.

+  - `openPMDextension`
+    - type: *(string)*
+    - description: the unique openPMD extension name of applied extensions on top of the openPMD base standard (see: *Domain-Specific Extensions*);
+                   multiple extensions can be activated at the same time and must appear as semicolon-separated list
+    - note: do not create this attribute if no extension is used
+    - note: if only one extension is used at a time, the value for `openPMDextension` is simply the name of the extension
+    - examples:
+      - `ED-PIC`: the base standard and the extension with name `ED-PIC` apply for the file
+      - `ED-PIC;SpeciesType`: the base standard and the extensions `ED-PIC` and `SpeciesType` are used

 The following attributes are *optional* in each each file's *root* group (path `/`) and indicate if a file contains mesh and/or particle records.
 It is